Gcp 180808 051 Compressed For Web

 Is there a terrain park in Niseko?

 Yes, there are terrain parks in both Grand Hirafu and Hanazono.
+Please note that their operating schedules may vary from season to season depending on snow and weather conditions.

 Onsen and Spa